Where to find web engineers and big turn-offs to watch for when interviewing them

-First and foremost, you need to know what kind of developer you need to hire.
+First and foremost, you need to make sure what kind of developer you need to hire.
 Some companies tend to forget that the role of a web developer is vague—it consists of different skills and job descriptions for different platforms or projects.
-If you do not drill down on what type of developer you need for a certain project, you might end up wasting valuable time and resources, and that is something you would not want for any organization.
+If you do not drill down on what type of web developer you need for a certain project, you might end up wasting valuable time and resources, and that is something you would not want for any organization.

 Here is a quick, short guide on the different ‘types’ of IT professionals based on their specific skill sets.
+Let’s get started!

 Mobile app development requires specific tools and expertise of the different mobile platforms (iOS and Android, Windows, etc.) These apps are the most popular options right now (as more and more consumers embrace smartphones), but they are also more expensive, more difficult, and time-consuming.